MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

     weight: 690
     parent: "contours"
 ---

 # Contour Example 6: Adding Labels to Contours {#TutorialContoursExample6}

 {{< youtube "-ACAoeK2Fm8">}}

 ## Introduction
 In this example, we are adding a label to a contour.
 The label provides information about measurements and about the contour itself.
 The label remains connected to the contour and can be moved via mouse interactions.

 ## Steps to Do

 ### Develop Your Network

-Add a `LocalImage` and a `View2D` module to your workspace and connect them as shown below.
+Add the modules `LocalImage` and `View2D` to your workspace and connect them as shown below.
 Load the file *ProbandT1.dcm* from MeVisLab demo data.
 In order to create contours (CSOs), we need a `SoView2DCSOExtensibleEditor` module.
 It manages attached CSO editors, renderers and offers an optional default renderer for all types of CSOs.

 The first CSO we want to create is a distance line.
 Add a `SoCSODistanceLineEditor` to the `SoView2DCSOExtensibleEditor`.
 It renders and interactively generates CSOs that consist of a single line segment.
 The line segment can be rendered as an arrow; it can be used to measure distances.